 Verification via a public record request from the jurisdiction to verify that all life safety violation(s) have been corrected.

-Verify elevator certificate is up to date
+Verify elevator certificate is up to date.

+Note any unpermitted changes of use, retrofits, or expansions of the building that may be observed and note the presence of any hazardous material storage or use.